9 Tips to Reduce Inflammation

 Change Your Oils

-Like many prime timers, your body needs an oil change from time to time.
+Like many adults, your body needs an oil change from time to time.
 While Omega-3 oils are great for your body, some oils such as factory-processed vegetable oils have many pro-inflammatory traits.
 To balance this, try to keep your Omega-3 to Omega-6 oils in balance (as close to a 1:1 ratio as possible).

 Don’t Forget Your Phytos